ReallySecureShell/PapersPlease/README.md

 ## Required Software

-Users will need to install `parallel` from their respective package managers.
+You will need to install `parallel` from your respective package manager.

 ```
 apt install parallel